 This study aimed to determine the socio-economic status and academic performance of the scholars of Guimaras State College in three campuses for Academic Year 2014-2015.

-Specifically, this sought answers to the following questions:

-- 1. What is the socio-economic status of the respondents when grouped according to sex, age, course, year level, civil status, address, family monthly income, and number of family dependents? - 2.
-What is the academic performance of the respondents when grouped according to sex, age, course, year level, civil status, address, family monthly income, and number of family dependents? - 3.
-Are there significant differences in the scholarship programs when grouped according to sex, age, curse, year level, civil status, address, family monthly income and number of family dependents? - 4.
-Are there significant differences in the academic performance of the respondents when classified according to sex, age, course, year level, civil status, address, family monthly income and number of family dependents? - 5.
-Is there a significant relationship in the scholarship programs and academic performance when grouped according to sex, age, course, year level, civil status, address, family monthly income and number of family dependents?
+Specifically, this sought answers to the following questions: What is the socio-economic status of the respondents when grouped according to sex, age, course, year level, civil status, address, family monthly income, and number of family dependents; What is the academic performance of the respondents when grouped according to sex, age, course, year level, civil status, address, family dependents; Are there significant differences in the scholarship programs when grouped according to sex, age, course, year level, civil status, address, family monthly income and number of family dependents; Are there significant differences in the scholarship programs when grouped according to sex, age, course, year level, civil status, address, family monthly income and number of family dependents; Are there significant differences of the respondents when classified according to sex, age, course, year level, civil status, address, family monthly income and number of family dependents; and Is there a significant relationship in the scholarship programs and academic performance when grouped according to sex, age, course, year level, civil status, address, family monthly income and number of family dependents; and Is there a significant relationship in the scholarship programs and academic performance when grouped according to sex, age, course, year level, civil status, address, family monthly income and number of family dependents?